AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Searching for students : `search`

-Finds students who match the input keywords.
+Finds students who match the input keywords, so that you can look up students you want to see quickly.

 Format: `search (-n <student_name> | -i <student_id> | -g <group_name> | -t <tag>)`